 I'm certainly glad he didn't go.
-Grandpa Harry Van De Riet was already fighting with the Americans, but that's another story.
+Grandpa Harry Van De Riet was already fighting on the American side, but that's another story.
 As far as I know, none of my ancestors have fought each other in the modern wars.

 (Me-->Mom-->Grandpa Heagy-->Cleora Elizabeth Schlomer-->John Schlomer)